bitjson/bch-bigint/property-test-plan.md

 # Property Test Plan for Big Integer Arithmetic Script Operations

+## Assumptions

+Maximum script number is defined based on maximum stack item size:

+- `MAX_SCRIPTNUM == 2^(MAX_ELEM_SIZE * 8 - 1) - 1`.

+Minimum script number is defined as maximum script number negated:

+- `MIN_SCRIPTNUM == -MAX_SCRIPTNUM`.

+## General Test Requirements

+Except for specific overflow and underflow tests, tests must not fail with stack element size or overflow error.

+Tests must cover full valid range and edges of both positive and negative ranges, e.g. a single parameter will be tested for values at the edges of these two ranges:

+- [MIN_SCRIPNUM, 0) and [0, MAX_SCRIPTNUM],

+meaning values MIN_SCRIPNUM, 0, MAX_SCRIPTNUM will definitely get tested, alongside a pick of random values in the range.

+If the test could overflow for some inputs (due to possibility of involved opcodes outputting bigger outputs than inputs), then test range should be reduced, e.g. the test:

+- Pass: `{stack: a} OP_DUP OP_1ADD OP_SWAP OP_SUB OP_1 OP_NUMEQUAL`

+will will have range of `a` reduced to:

+- [MIN_SCRIPNUM, 0) and [0, MAX_SCRIPTNUM - 1].

+For tests with multiple operands, all combinations should be tested.
+To avoid overflow, we must reduce the range for following variable, e.g. for the test:

+    - Pass: `{stack: a, b} OP_2DUP OP_ADD OP_SWAP OP_ROT OP_ADD OP_NUMEQUAL`

+we must first pick a random `a` from `[0, MAX_SCRIPTNUM]` and then pick a random `b` from `[0, MAX_SCRIPTNUM - b]`.
+We will iterate such test for all the combinations of edges of `a` and `b`, and a random pick of values between.

 ## Generic Tests

 These test input and resulting stack depth, and operand's minimal encoding.